-New (September 2017) and updated Guidelines for Registered Schools in New Zealand on the Use of Physical Restraint [PDF, 279 KB] are now available.
+Updated Guidelines for Registered Schools in New Zealand on the Use of Physical Restraint are now available.

 These include strategies for preventative and de-escalation techniques.
 Time Out, for example, is still an acceptable method of de-escalation, whereas seclusion is not.

 Early intervention services can provide support for families and early childhood educators who are concerned about the behaviours of younger children until they start school.
 Support can be requested by contacting your local Ministry office.